three-weeks/anubis/README.md

 |CONNECT | | | | |

 ### `/service`
+Used by the API routing layer to call individual services.

 |METHOD  | PATH  | RETURN CODE | PARAMS | NOTES |
 |-------:|-------|-------------|--------|-------|
 |GET   |  |   |   |   |